Eden Reforestation Projects: Central America

 Since launching planting sites in Honduras, Eden has planted over 3 million trees and is looking to expand into additional nations throughout Central America.

 Rating

-As of February 2023, Charity Navigator gives Eden a score of 4 out of 4 stars (based on a rating of 95%).
+As of November 2025, Charity Navigator gave Eden a score of 4 out of 4 stars (based on a rating of 94%).
 ImpactMatters rated Eden as a 5 out of 5 stars nonprofit based on data from 2017.